-When a Will or Trust is contested, it can derail a loved one’s final wishes and tear families apart.
-At Mall Malisow & Cooney, our experienced Michigan Probate Attorneys and staff understand that this can be a difficult time.
-Our professional and compassionate Attorneys are here to work with families to prevent a contest from arising, or if it does, to help you resolve it equitably and peacefully.
+When a Michigan Will or Trust is contested, it can derail a loved one’s final wishes and tear families apart.
+At Mall Malisow & Cooney, our experienced Michigan Probate Lawyers and staff understand that this can be a difficult time.
+Our professional and compassionate Michigan Probate Attorneys are here to work with families to prevent a contest from arising, or if it does, to help you resolve it equitably and peacefully.

-When Can a Will or Trust be Contested?
+When Can a Michigan Will or Trust be Contested?

 A contest to a Will or Trust is a type of lawsuit that files a legal objection regarding the validity of a Will or Trust.
 If the plaintiff can prove to the court that the Will or Trust in question is invalid, the court then “throws out” the Will or Trust, declaring it invalid.
 This action places the client’s family in the position of having no Will or Trust to direct distribution of assets.